Tally operations fail at the seams, not the center

 - who can supersede or dismiss a sibling

-- how the station and contest aggregates rebuild after review
+- how station and contest aggregates rebuild after review

 The leadership view is different from the reviewer view

-A healthy tally center makes that separation clear.
-Reviewers see the form.
-Leadership sees the operational picture.
+A healthy tally center makes that separation explicit.

 The practical takeaway